NxPKG/khulnasoft-docs/content/warp-client/legal/3rdparty.md

   - [nel](https://crates.io/crates/nel/0.1.4)

-  Copyright 2021 Cloudflare, Inc. All rights reserved.
+  Copyright 2021 Khulnasoft, Inc. All rights reserved.

   Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: